 fNIRS Lab Manager

 Jessica is the current lab manager for the fNIRS laboratory.
-She received her Bachelor's Degree in Information with minor in Applied Statistics at UM School of Information in 2017 and has experience in data analysis and visualization.
-She currently assists researchers in data collection and data analysis in fNIRS.
+She received her B.S. in Information at the University of Michigan in 2017 and has experience in data analysis and visualization.
+She currently is assisting researchers in data collection and data analysis in fNIRS across different research studies.